Understanding Garden Soil

 Soil pH and Why It Matters

 Soil pH affects nutrient availability to plants.
 Most vegetables prefer slightly acidic to neutral soil (pH 6.0-7.0).
+I've seen countless gardens struggle simply because pH was outside the optimal range for their plants.

 Testing Your Soil pH

 Purchase an inexpensive pH test kit from any garden center, or send a sample to your local cooperative extension for professional analysis (usually under $20).
+I recommend professional testing every 2-3 years for serious gardeners.

 Adjusting Soil pH